China probe finds Coke yogurt poisoning likely

 The Xinhua report said cases in 2009 and 2010 of a man and a teenager being poisoned by mercury in Sprite, a Coke-produced softdrink, were traced to intentional poisonings, not quality problems.

-The mother of the dead boy has stabilized and is recovering, and the two victims of the other poisoning have already checked out of hospital, the Xinhua report said.
+The mother of the dead boy has stabilised and is recovering, and the two victims of the other poisoning have already checked out of hospital, the Xinhua report said.

 (Reporting by Chris Buckley; Editing by Ken Wills, Muralikumar Anantharaman and Matt Driskill)